-In September 2016, Felix was awarded an Advanced Fellowship and will start his independent research group at the Cavendish Laboratory.
+In September 2016, Felix was awarded a Winton Fellowship and will start his research group at the Cavendish Laboratory.

 We will investigate the fundamental photo-physics of novel semiconductors with focus on the connection between material structure and optical properties.

-Felix is looking for PhD students with interest in transient laser spectroscopy, advanced optical microscopy or nano-fabrication.
+Felix is looking for PhD students with interest in ultrafast laser spectroscopy, advanced optical microscopy or nano-fabrication.

 Felix received his PhD in 2013 from Ludwig-Maximillians-Universität München under the supervision of Prof. Jochen Feldmann, where he studied the effects of molecular doping on charge separation processes in organic semiconductors.
 He demonstrated that doping of polymer-fullerene blends for photovoltaic applications reduces recombination through interfacial charge-transfer states and enhances charge generation, which opened new routes to enhanced solar cell performance.